Wall Street ready to toast a New York revival but trade business suits for leisure wear

 The most populous U.S. city, New York was the early epicenter of the pandemic more than a year ago.
 The mayor said his optimism reflected the progress of a massive drive to get New Yorkers vaccinated.

-Financial companies including JPMorgan Chase & Co (JPM.N) and T. Rowe Price Group Inc (TROW.O) have announced plans to have most employees back in the office by July, while Deutsche Bank AG (DBKGn.DE) and others are considering allowing employees to work in the office three days a week. read more
+Financial companies including JPMorgan Chase & Co and T. Rowe Price Group Inc have announced plans to have most employees back in the office by July and September respectively, while Deutsche Bank AG and others are considering allowing employees to work in the office three days a week.

 Will major financial firms keep workspaces clean, separate and airy?